Susan Folwell

 Susan Folwell (born in 1970) is a Native American artist from Santa Clara Pueblo, New Mexico, known for her work in the ceramic industry.
 Her work ties in Native designs and history and has been used by Folwell to demonstrate her viewpoints on society and politics.
 Folwell has been described by the Heard Museum as an "innovator in Pueblo pottery".

-Her work is held in several permanent collections worldwide and Folwell is also a member of the Southwestern Association for Indian Arts, where she the holds the chair position of the arts committee.
+Her work is held in several permanent collections worldwide and Folwell is also a member of the Southwestern Association for Indian Arts, where she holds the chair position of the arts committee.

 Biography

 Susan Folwell was born in 1970 and raised in Santa Clara Pueblo.
 Her family was known for their participation in the art world, as her grandmother, Rose Naranjo, and mother, Jody Folwell, were established potters and her father was a painter.
 Her sister Polly Rose Folwell would also go on to become a potter as well.
 Folwell has recalled having to help dig up clay and chop fire wood to fire the pieces that were shaped before being allowed to go out with her friends.
 She remembers feeling like it was a chore to participate in any form of using clay and was not fond of any part of it.

 She became interested in pottery after her mother gave her a lump of clay and Folwell chose to make a snake.
 The snake was a simple coil of clay shaped like an "S" and Folwell's mother made some tweaks to the clay to give it more character, which helped it sell for two dollars.
 During her teens Folwell attended an arts high school in Idyllwild, California, where she took a ceramics class.
 She has stated that this was when she realized how deeply the traditions of her Pueblo life and Pueblo life in general affected her.
 She has also noted that she wanted to maintain the traditions of Pueblo art and showcase it from a contemporary perspective.
 She went on to attend classes at the Center of Creative Studies in Detroit, Michigan, where she studied design and photography.

 Folwell married Davison Koenig, who was an executive director and curator of the Couse-Sharpe Historic Site; Couse was one of the Taos artists that Susan Folwell was inspired by in her collection Peering Through Taos light that she collaborated on with her mom.
 Together, Folwell and Koenig moved to Taos, where she spent three years studying paintings done by the Taos Society of Artists.
 According to Folwell, there is a resemblance of their work to Edward Curtis due to the feeling of romanticism in the works.

 Folwell's style of creation is predominantly sculptures, which she creates using the custom firing methods from the Santa Clara Pueblo.